 Explaining Spatial Variations in Productivity.
 Evidence from Latin America and the Caribbean. with Mark Roberts.
 Revise and Resubmit at Journal of Urban Economics.

 There is a large and extensive literature examining the strength of agglomeration economies and, more generally, the determinants of spatial variations in productivity for developed countries.
 However, the corresponding literature for developing countries is comparatively scant.
 This paper contributes to filling this knowledge gap by providing estimates for city productivity premiums and different sources of agglomeration effects for 16 countries in the Latin America and Caribbean region.
 While two of the countries in our sample - Brazil and Colombia - have been considered by the literature - the remaining 14 countries have not been previously analyzed.
 We generate these estimates for the region as well as comparable estimates for each individual country using a harmonized data set with characteristics of individual workers and features of the cities in which the workers live.
 In addition to examining the strength of agglomeration economies, we asses the roles of human capital externalities and market access in explaining sub-national productivity variations.
 We find that city-wide human capital externalities appear much stronger than agglomeration economies in explaining productivity variation in all of the considered countries.
 There is considerable heterogeneity in the estimated strength of human capital externalities across countries, which could be a reflection of country differences in educational quality.

 We investigate the impact of increasing concentration in local residential construction markets on housing cycle dynamics.
 We show that the increase in concentration has led to greater unit price volatility, less production, and fewer vacant unsold units.
 Our results imply that the greater concentration has decreased the annual value of new housing production by $144 billion.
 Because housing is a determinant of the business cycle these findings provide further evidence that the secular decline in competitive intensity in the American economy is altering macroeconomic dynamics.
 Previous draft circulated as Market Concentration in Homebuilding.
-Also see a press release, media coverage, and the slides presented at the AEA meetings, and a recent presentation at the ReCapNet 2020.
+Also see a press release, media coverage, the slides presented at the AEA meetings, and a recent presentation at the ReCapNet 2020.